wow13524/invite-role-bot/README.md

 # Invite-Role Bot

-A bot that assigns roles to new guild members depending on the invite URL used to join, written in Python.
+A bot that assigns roles to new guild members depending on the invite URL used to join, written in Python using [Modubot](https://github.com/wow13524/discord-modubot).

 ---